 This year, the U.S. has increased solar and wind generation projects while also using fewer non-renewable energy sources, such as coal.
 These projects reduce carbon emissions in the air, decreasing the greenhouse effect and helping to combat global warming.
 These projects also clear the air of dangerous chemical pollutants that are the byproducts of coal plants.

-And most importantly, global citizens are making it a trend to be green through social media!
-This year has come around to be the most successfully holistic and unified effort of global citizens in becoming environmentally conscious.
-From here on out, the progressive movement toward a global system of energy responsibility is one step closer to making non-renewal energy sources obsolete.
+And most importantly, global citizens are making being green a trend through social media.
+This year has marked one of the most unified efforts for global citizens to become environmentally conscious.
+The progressive movement toward a global system of responsible energy use brings us one step closer to making non-renewable energy sources obsolete.

-Everyone knows the 3R's Reduce, Reuse, and Recycle but not many people know its cousin Repair.
-Repairing goods instead of replacing them can significantly reduce your footprint and save you extra costs.
-For example, buying durable goods will last longer than poorly made or lower quality items which need to be replaced more often.
+Everyone knows the 3R's reduce, reuse, and recycle, but not many people know its cousin repair.
+Repairing goods instead of replacing them can significantly reduce your footprint and save you money.
+For example, durable goods will last longer than lower quality items that need to be replaced more often.

-A large percentage of most trash in U.S households are denoted to organic compounds and foods which can be composted.
+A large percentage of most trash in U.S. households is denoted to organic compounds and foods that can be composted.
 It is time to start considering the benefits of composting.
 Composting relieves your trashcan of most of its weight and size.
-Key benefits include replacing your trash bags less often and fertile soil for the basis of your gardening needs!
+Key benefits include replacing your trash bags less often and producing fertile soil that helps your garden grow!

-With modern day technologies, paper, though still being produced, can easily be made obsolete by writing on tablets or other electronic alternatives.
-As deforestation continues destroy whole ecosystems, global citizens need to help protect our precious forests and trees.
-So next time you are thinking of writing down anything, make an effort to less no paper trails!
+With modern technologies, paper could be made obsolete by writing on tablets or other devices.
+As deforestation continues to destroy whole ecosystems, global citizens need to protect our precious forests and trees.
+So next time you are thinking of writing down anything, make an effort to leave no paper trail!